The Joint Protective Stabilization Appliance

 The angle of the anti‐retrusive ramps determines the degree of TMJ protection they provide.
 Shallow ramps are used when inflammation is minor and the symptoms are more muscular, because muscles benefit from freedom of movement.
 Steep ramps are used when more TMJ protection is needed, such as when a TMJ is acutely inflamed.
 Correctly designed anti-retrusive ramps should enable you to clench forcefully in any jaw position without experiencing the pain that you experience when you clench forcefully against your natural teeth.
 If the damaged TMJ requires more joint protection than the anti-retrusive ramps can provide, you'll need a telescopic (Herbst) appliance.

 PIVOTING can be added to the appliance over the last molar on the side of the inflamed TMJ to provide quick temporary relief.
-The pivot is a little high spot that should hit slightly before all the other teeth and thereby distract the inflamed joint.
-The relief of pain from biting on the pivot should be immediate, but pivoting is only a short-term measure, because the pivot will wear down quickly or traumatize the supporting teeth.
+The pivot is a little high spot that is located behind the line of force of the jaw closing muscles, where biting forcefully on it distracts the condyle from the inflamed TMJ.
+The relief of pain from biting on the pivot should be immediate, but a pivot can put a lot of pressure on the teeth bearing it or striking it, so it is only a short-term measure.

-CONVERTING TO A LONG-TERM USE APPLIANCE – After the damaged TMJ has not been inflamed for at least two months, it should be fully healed and no longer needing mechanical protection.
-At that point, your joint protective appliance can be converted into an appliance that treats your jaw muscles while repurposing the nightly clenching and grinding to optimize your slow adult facial growth pattern in a manner that moves you away from the strain that caused the problem and thereby prevent your symptoms from returning.
-The orthopedics that you need depend on your facial growth pattern and the state of your teeth.
-The jaw muscles are generally stretched and/or provided a therapeutic exercise template to use for bruxism.
-In addition, various orthopedic features can be added to promote horizontal facial growth in a manner that reduces resistance to airway flow or eliminates growth restrictions.
+CONVERTING TO A LONG-TERM USE APPLIANCE – After the damaged TMJ has not been inflamed for at least two months, it should no longer need protection, and it can be converted into an oral appliance that treats your jaw muscles and improves your facial growth pattern in a manner that moves you away from the strain that caused the problem in the first place.
+The orthopedics that you need for long term health depends on your facial growth pattern and the state of your teeth.
+Your jaw muscles may need stretching or strengthening.
+Additional orthopedic features can be added to promote horizontal facial growth in a manner that reduces resistance to airway flow and/or eliminates growth restrictions.

-Flat bite plate appliances allow the mandible a full range of motion, which promotes muscle health.
-Front flat bite plate appliances can gradually and steadily reduce restrictive overbites.
-Full arch flat bite plate appliances are preferred in the few people who have little or no overbite.
-The conversion to a flat plate appliance can be made using our in-house lab for $350.
+FLAT BITE PLATE APPLIANCES allow the mandible a full range of motion, which promotes muscle health, because they like long smooth strokes.
+Also, front flat bite plate appliances gradually and steadily reduce restrictive overbites, often the original cause of the problem.
+Full arch flat bite plate appliances are preferred in people who have little or no overbite.
+The conversion to a flat plate appliance can be made during one appointment using our in-house dental laboratory for $300.